 Urban pollution, whoever talks about improvements is lying

 A particle that is 2,5 micrometers (equivalent to 0,00009843 inches) or less is a threat to public health.
-Several agencies are tracking aerosol pollution of this size, noting that particulates below 2,5 micrometers have been declining for two decades.
+Several agencies track aerosol pollution of this size, noting that particulate matter below 2,5 micrometers has been declining for two decades.
 The Lancet study contradicts this finding.

 Global levels of airborne particulate matter and urban pollution have hardly changed in twenty years.
 Indeed, they have experienced a real boom in different areas of the planet.
 One above all?
 The cities of Southeast Asia.

 According to the study in The Lancet, "85% of urban residents around the world lived in cities that exceeded WHO 2005 standards in both 2000 (1,99 billion people) and 2019 (2,5 billion).
 16% of all urban areas met WHO 2005 standards between 2000 and 2019 ".

 Africa, North America and Europe have done better at abating polluting aerosols in cities, but particulate matter concentrations in urban areas globally are still on average three times higher than the safety threshold established by the WHO.

 This should make us think, and a lot.
 Also on strategies to combat urban pollution, for example by limiting outdoor activities.
 Are they effective?